Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 The Aesop Test

-A fable attributed to Aesop describes Heracles finding a strange object on the road and hitting it with his club.
+A fable preserved in the Aesopic tradition describes Heracles finding a strange object on the road and striking it with his club.
 Each blow made it grow larger until it blocked his path entirely.
-Athena told him it was Eris: leave it alone and it stays small.
+Athena appeared and told him it was Eris: leave it alone and it stays small.
 Fight it and it becomes unstoppable.

 Eris and Ares: The Difference Between War and Discord